Goralive/practice/README.md

 Just eat
 ========================
+### Before run
+Should be installed java - 8, maven 3.5.4 and chrome browser 78+
+To check if your maven and java is set up just type command in terminal mvn -v

 ### How to run

-To run Selenide tests, just type from command line:
+To run Selenide tests, just type from command line in the project folder:

 ```
 mvn clean test
 ```
-Unfortunately I didn't have vpn to pass the test to the end

-### How to add project to IDEA
+### How to add project to IDEA and run it

-1. Run the following command to fetch dependencies: `mvn`
+1. Open pom.xml as a project
+2. Import all the dependency
+3. Run src/test/pages/runner/TestRunner file